solveforj/pandemic-central/USAGE.md

 Our project uses data from a variety of sources.

 #### Google Community Mobility Reports
 These are one of the first datasets that we have used in this project.
 For these kind of datasets, the latest file is the most important one since it should contain all of the data up to a point it is created.
-Here's how you can also collect this data for yourself!

-First, you need to visit [Google Community Mobility Reports](https://www.google.com/covid19/mobility/).
+You can visit Google Community Mobility Reports [here](https://www.google.com/covid19/mobility/).

 ![google_mobility_data_1](https://i.ibb.co/XCtyDsP/Screen-Shot-2020-06-24-at-5-23-08-PM.png)

-Right-click on "Download global CSV" and save as csv into your local machine.
-Then what you need to do is to rename it into the exact iso-formatted string after "Reports created ..."
-For example, if the CSV is created on 2020-06-22, then rename your download file from `Global_Mobility_Report.csv` to `2020-06-22.csv`.
-Then you copy that file to this directory: `raw_data/google/` and it is done!
+When running, the global mobility data will be downloaded and store at: `raw_data/google/`.

 With Google Data, as you may see in the CSV there have been a lot of empty values in the dataset showing that there is no record in many points of time and locations.
 So, after calculating the correlation between categories, we decide to go forward and average out the columns with the number of available entries on rows instead of dropping rows with NaNs.
 For example, a row with values